Charlie Morningstar: Design and characterization

-In the Hazbin Hotel pilot, Charlie's surname was "Magne".
+In the Hazbin Hotel pilot, Charlie's surname was "Magne", as a pun on the name "Charlemagne".
 She looked much closer in appearance to her current design, wearing a red suitcoat.
 She was confirmed to be bisexual by Medrano on her Twitter account.

 Before season 1, Charlie's last name was changed to Morningstar.
 This came from the concept of the devil's family name being "Morningstar" (the Latin translation of "Lucifer"), which was popularized by Neil Gaiman in a comic in 1989.
 After the release of the series' first episode in January 2024, Medrano was asked about changes in Charlie's design, and replied that she did not "actively change" the outfit, but drew her differently because of a change in her style.
 In an interview following the series release, Medrano said that she related to Charlie, and called her "plucky...determined and energetic", saying Charlie was a "very aspirational character" to her.
 On Charlie's character arc in the first season, her voice actress Erika Henningsen said:

 “Life is lived in the gray.
 That's the journey that Charlie comes to over the season.
 She's always for forgiveness, but I do think she sometimes sees the world in black and white and the real world is not that.
 So the thing that we do in earnest because it's the right thing sometimes comes at other people's expense.
 What if what she thinks is right is potentially not?
 What if there is no right or wrong?
 What if there is just listening to people and maintaining a sense of integrity?”